EvermeshSolutions/putsreq/README.md

 request.forwardTo = 'http://example.com/api';
 ```

-You can also modify the requests before forward them.
+You can also modify the requests before forwarding them.

 ```javascript
 // add or change a header